cartersale/Recurrence-Quantification-Analysis/README.md

 For guidance on using RQA to explore human behaviour in social and behavioural research:

 - Chapter: Richardson, M. J., Dale, R., & Marsh, K. L. (2014).
-Complex dynamical systems in social and personality psychology. *Handbook of research methods in social and personality psychology*, 253(10.1017).
+Complex dynamical systems in social and personality psychology. *Handbook of research methods in social and personality psychology*, pg.
+253.

 - Chapter: Macpherson, C., Richardson, M., & Kallen, R. W. (2024).
 Advanced quantitative approaches: Linear and non-linear time-series analyses.
 In *Cambridge handbook of research methods and statistics for the social and behavioral sciences* (Vol. 3).
 Cambridge University Press (CUP).